codecraftsuk/web-dev-bootcamp/docs/week_07_python/README.md

 python hello.py
 ```

+When you type `python hello.py` in your console, a program called an interpreter, which you downloaded together with Python, reads through your file line by line, and executes each line of the code.
+This is different than languages like C or Java, which need to be compiled into machine code before they can be run.

 The `"Hello, World!"` program is a simple program that is often used as a first example when learning a new programming language.
 The purpose of the program is to output the string `"Hello, World!"` to the console, which is a basic way to demonstrate that the language is working correctly.

-In our "Hello, World!" program, we pass a single argument to the print function: the string "Hello, World!".
+In our `"Hello, World!"` program, we pass a single argument to the print function: the string `"Hello, World!"`.

 Strings are a fundamental data type in Python, and they are used to represent text.
 A string is a sequence of characters that are enclosed in quotes, either single quotes (') or double quotes (").
-In our program, we use double quotes to enclose the string "Hello, World!".
+In our program, we use double quotes to enclose the string `"Hello, World!"`.

-When we run the "Hello, World!" program in Python, the print function outputs the string "Hello, World!" to the console.
+When we run the `"Hello, World!"` program in Python, the print function outputs the string `"Hello, World!"` to the console.
 The console is a text-based interface where we can interact with the Python interpreter, and it is often used for debugging and testing programs.

-Overall, the "Hello, World!" program is a simple and effective way to demonstrate the basic syntax and functionality of Python.
+Overall, the `"Hello, World!"` program is a simple and effective way to demonstrate the basic syntax and functionality of Python.
 It provides a foundation for learning more advanced concepts, such as variables, data types, and control structures, which are essential for writing more complex programs.

-# 2. Syntax
+# 2. Fundamentals

+## 2.1 Variables

+## 2.2 Data Types